ucho456job/lgtmeme_frontend/README.md

 # LGTMeme
-LGTMeme is a simple service for creating LGTM images.
-You can quickly insert the letters "LGTM" into your favorite images and copy the Markdown.
-Use humorous LGTM images to brighten up monotonous code reviews and approval processes.
+LGTMeme is a simple LGTM (Looks Good To Me) image creation service.
+You can quickly insert LGTM characters into your favorite images and copy markdown to the clipboard.
+Brighten up the monotonous code review and approval process with humorous LGTM images.

 ## URL